andreferibeiro/andreferibeiro/README.md

 - 🧔🏿‍♂️ My name is André,  I'm 35 years old and I live in São Paulo (BRA).
 - ⚙️ I’m a Mechanical Engineer.
 My job, in summary, is solve complex problems thru structural analysis in order to overcome the main challenges faced by Engineering Departments.

-<h3>Purpose:</h3>
+<h4>Purpose:</h4>

 - 💻 My purpose is become a Data Scientist.
-I’m currently learning Data Science in São Paulo State Virtual University (univesp).
-In addition, I'm learning about the key tools for data analysis, data vizualization and building machine learning models.
+I’m currently graduating with a BS degree in Data Science at the [UNIVESP](https://univesp.br/).
+In addition, I'm trying to accelerate my learning curve with the key tools for data analysis, data vizualization and building machine learning models.

 <p align="center">
         <img src="images/jupyter-original-wordmark.svg" width="70" />